 They were followed by police, with 234,200 officers victimized.
 Disputes among coworkers and with customers and clients accounted for about one-tenth of the total incidences of workplace violence annually.

 More fatal work injuries resulted from transportation incidents than from any other event in 2014.
 Roadway incidents alone accounted for nearly one out of every four fatal work injuries.

-Thus, while this article emphasizes that violence can happen between coworkers, no responsible safety process in the workplace can ignore the fact that violence is more likely to come from outside the immediate workplace.
+Thus, while violence can happen between coworkers, no responsible safety process in the workplace can ignore the fact that violence is more likely to come from outside the immediate workplace.

-Larry Porte, a former Secret Service agent and the former Manager of the Threat Response and Asset Protection Division of Kerby Bailey and Associates, says that workplace violence is a process that does not occur in a vacuum.
-"Violence is the product of an interaction among three factors:
+Larry Porte, a former Secret Service agent and the former manager of the Threat Response and Asset Protection Division of Kerby Bailey and Associates, says that workplace violence is a process that does not occur in a vacuum, but rather is the product of an interaction among three factors:

-- "the stimulus or triggering conditions that lead the person to see violence as a ‘way out’; and
+- The stimulus or triggering conditions that lead the person to see violence as a "way out"

-Porte says that perpetrators of workplace violence usually have one of these motives.
-The person responsible for the workplace violence wants to:
+Porte says that perpetrators of workplace violence usually have one of these motives:

 He believes that workplace attacks "are the products of understandable and often discernible processes of thinking and behavior."

 In a paper that enumerates eight cases of workplace violence that occurred in 2017, Bryan Strawser of Bryghtpath says, "As we work together to fight against workplace violence, the biggest challenge is that no two incidents are exactly the same.
 They can range from disgruntled employees to robbery attempts to somebody just deciding that they’ve had enough.

 "Since these incidents are nearly impossible to predict, it’s important to develop strong workplace violence training and policies so your employees know how to spot early warning signs and react appropriately when a situation arises."